 \subsection{DepTrigger}

-DepTrigger refer to salient nodes relative to entity in the dependency graph of a context sentence.
-We apply Stanford CoreNLP to generate dependency graph by ignoring the direction of edges.
-Fig.~\ref{Fig 1} shows the dependency parse results built from the sentence ``Alice was born in Beijing''.
-In Fig.~\ref{Fig 1}, ``born'' is connected with entity ``Alice'' by relation ``nsubj:pass'', so that ``born'' is a DepTrigger.
-Words have one-hop relationship with entities are called primary triggers, and words have two-hop relationship with primary triggers are called secondary triggers.
+DepTrigger are prominent nodes relative to an entity in the context sentence dependency graph.
+We apply Stanford CoreNLP to the sentences to obtain dependency paths.
+The dependency paths is a directed graph with words as nodes and dependencies as edges.
+Fig. ~\ref{Fig 1} shows the dependency parse results of the sentence “Alice was born in Beijing”.
+In Fig.~\ref{Fig 1} , “born” is connected with the entity “Alice” by relation “nsubj:pass”, so that “born” is a DepTrigger.
+Words have a one-hop relationship with entities are called primary triggers, and words have a two-hop relationship with entities are called secondary triggers.